Digging Into Symbolic Garden Meaning

 Exploring Symbolic Garden Meaning

-So, what does this all have to do with symbolic garden meaning?
-Plenty.
-Because as we continue to consciously interpret the symbolic language of life, we begin to see deeper meanings in all things...including stuff we once took for granted.
+If you think about it, having a garden is like having our own ecosystem, and that means symbolic garden meaning.
+As we continue to consciously interpret the movement and messages of nature, begin to see deeper meanings in all things…including stuff we once took for granted.

 Something so simple as a garden, when viewed with symbolic vision, can represent far-reaching issues and mighty powerful insights.